 With its registration by CILSS, Aflasafe BF01 is authorised to fight aflatoxin in maize and groundnuts in any of the organisation’s 13 member-states across the Sahel region.
 But since this version of Aflasafe uses strains of friendly fungi native to Burkina Faso and has only been tested in that country, it will only be available in Burkina Faso for the present.
 This is the fourth registration of Aflasafe products in Africa, following Aflasafe™ in Nigeria (2014), Aflasafe KE01™ in Kenya (2015), and Aflasafe SN01 in both Senegal and The Gambia (2016).

 As in many African countries, aflatoxin is a serious menace in Burkina Faso.
 Contamination is widespread in maize and groundnuts, the staple foods that people eat every day and that underpin the agricultural economy.
 It is also found in various other foods from milk to chilli peppers.
 Aflatoxin even gets into baby food: a 2017 study examined cereal-based infant formula produced in Burkina Faso, and found that 84% contained aflatoxin B1 (the most toxic type).
-The worst contaminated contained 900 times above the safety limit – which is very low for these foods, since babies are so vulnerable to the toxin.
+The worst contaminated contained 900 times more than the safety limit – which is very low for these foods, since babies are so vulnerable to the toxin.

 In another study, scientists found that half of ordinary maize intended for human consumption purchased across Burkina Faso was contaminated with aflatoxin B1, all at unsafe concentrations.
 The picture in groundnuts was a little better – with about a quarter of samples containing aflatoxin, many within safe limits – but still a cause for concern.
 Scientists also tested animal feed.
 They found that all the samples were highly contaminated.
 This means that the toxin gets into animal products such as milk, as well as making poultry and livestock ill and unproductive.
 One of the big problems with aflatoxin is that it accumulates in our bodies throughout our lives, making any frequent consumption into a cumulative and ever-increasing health threat, even if it never causes any obvious symptoms.